NoCheatPlus/Docs/Development/Design.md

 * Add examples to wiki.
 * May add a named sets configuration for  (name -> active, flags, blocks) for doors and the like, disabled by default.

-## Fix ProtocolLib for 1.7.10

-At least need 1.7.10 support still.
-ProtocolLib for 1.9 might also be incompatible to 1.8.x.

-Thus we need to have multiple modules for ProtocolLib/packet-level-access and build vs. the appropriate versions of external plugins.

-Suggested changes:
-* Split off as much abstracted stuff as possible and move to NCPCore.
-Checks are mostly done, some chunks of code would profit from having some sort of abstract CheckPipeline, to be registered with the NCP API, possibly as a unique generic instance.
-* Elaborate/add the registry mechanism to auto add the checks to the CheckPipeline (plugin enable -> add pipeline -> queue pipeline populate ~ event -> populate the pipeline with the abstract checks, AND possibly add a registration context thing to fire the population automatically, containing the abstract checks and the pipeline interface to populate and so on).
-* Add ProtocolLib module for 1.7.10 (and possibly for past versions), and alter the current one, to provide the registry for the checks.
-* Improve registry aspect: remove packet listeners, if ProtocolLib disables.
-Re-check factory if it enables.
-Possibly have some registry added for that.

 ## 1.9 support

 ### Let CreativeFly handle ELYTRA and LEVITATION